Things to do in K’gari (Fraser Island)

 Central Station Fraser Island walk

-Keen hikers come here for the K’gari Fraser Island Great Walk, a 90km walk taking in the natural wonders of the Great Sandy National Park.
+Keen hikers come here for the K’gari Great Walk, a 90km walk taking in the natural wonders of the Great Sandy National Park.
 The walk takes you from Dilli Village to Happy Valley and takes 6-8 days to complete.

 If you just want a quick stroll, there is an easily accessible stroller/wheelchair friendly 950m boardwalk along Wanggoolba Creek.
 This small area in itself is pretty special.